carpentries-incubator/data-harvesting-for-agriculture/_episodes/02-WeatherData.md

 <!--
 <font color="magenta">JPN: Do we need this subsetting here?
 Do we ever use `&` again?
 We haven't introduced boolean operations at all until right now so we should be sure we actually need it</font>
 -->
-> We see that the monthly rainfall in June was 7.91 inches.
-We could also find this by taking a subset with the year and month.
+> We could also find this by taking a subset with the year and month:
 >
 > ~~~
 > subset(by_month_year, year == 2015 & month == "Jun")